 Instead, focus on describing how your features — your experience, education and history — are benefits for clients.

 Start by brainstorming on words that you or others could use to describe you.
 Then, incorporate these words into your daily practice.
 For example, let’s say appeals attorney Bob Butler is focused and attentive.
 How does that translate into practice?
 If that attention leads to honesty and empathy, Bob may want to sell himself like this:

 Bob makes you feel like the only person in the room, even if you are in a crowd of hundreds.
 If you have concerns about your case, he will always take the time to talk to you and give you an honest assessment of where things stand.

 This description takes the concept of “attentive” out of the abstract, and makes it about the client, not the attorney.
 It gives visitors a tangible idea about what it is like to work with Bob.

 This is not to say that you should leave credentials out of your bio entirely.
 Just don’t lead with a list.
 If you do put everything into a list for summary, that belongs at the end of the page.
 It is far more important that readers get a sense of who you are and what you do — so that they trust you and want to contact you — than it is they know where you went to law school.

 5. Explain your case(s).

+Your law firm SEO efforts may have delivered the traffic to your site but you have to sell the visitor on contacting you.
 Highlight your experience by including examples of cases on which you have worked.
 One of the number one concerns of people looking for an attorney is whether the attorney has handled a similar matter.
 Providing case studies will help reassure these visitors.